TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/3_Collections.md

     ```

 - **Bounds**
-  - A *bounded parameter type* is a generic type that speci es a bound for the generic.
+  - A *bounded parameter type* is a generic type that specifies a bound for the generic.
   - A *wildcard generic type* is an unknown generic type represented with a question mark (?).
   - **Unbounded Wildcards**
     - An unbounded wildcard represents any data type.
 You use `?` when you want to specify that any type is OK with you.